coredns/coredns/plugin/template/README.md

 . {
     proxy .
 8.8.8.8

-    template ANY ANY invalid. {
+    template ANY ANY invalid {
       rcode NXDOMAIN
       answer "invalid.
 60 {{ .Class }} SOA a.invalid. b.invalid.
 (1 60 60 60 60)"
     }